-27 EXCLUDED NEW CONSTRUCTION
+EXCLUDED NEW CONSTRUCTION

-28 Under section 51, a county assessor is required to annually enroll the lower of a property's factored base year value or its full cash value as of the lien date, as defined in section 110.
-Section 110 provides that full cash value is:

-Section 110 provides that full cash value is:

-&lt;sup>39 The supplemental assessment provisions are set forth in sections 75 through 75.80.

-- 1 ... the amount of cash or its equivalent that property would bring if exposed for 2 sale in the open market under conditions in which neither buyer nor seller could - 3 take advantage of the exigencies of the other...."
-(Emphasis added.) - 4 Even though certain additions to existing buildings may be excluded from the definition of new 5 construction, such exclusions do not extend through a subsequent reassessment prompted by a - change in ownership of real property.
-When a property with excluded new construction sells, 6 - the excluded new construction becomes assessable.
-Since an estimate of full cash value for 7 - 8 decline-in-value purposes is made as if the property was exposed for sale, the full cash value - 9 should not be reduced by the value of any excluded new construction. - For example, if a property owner installs a qualified active solar energy system, the system is 10 excluded from assessment as new construction.
-If the taxpayer were to subsequently sell the 11 property to another person or entity, the system would become assessable and the value would be 12 13 reflected in the selling price.
-Accordingly, the value of the active solar energy system that was - 14 excluded from the meaning of new construction upon completion should be included in an - estimate of full cash value made for a decline-in-value review.
-15
+Section 51 requires that the county assessor annually enroll the lesser of a property's factored base year value or its full cash value (market value) as of the lien date.
+Full cash value is defined as the amount of cash or its equivalent that property would bring if exposed for sale in the open market under conditions in which neither buyer nor seller could take advantage of the exigencies of the other.
+47 Since an estimate of full cash value for decline-in-value purposes is made as if the property was exposed for sale, the full cash value should not be reduced by the value of any excluded new construction 48 under the premise that a property being made available for sale would include all segments of the appraisal unit.
+This analysis is for comparison purposes only when determining the factored base year value or the current market value in order for the county assessor to enroll the lesser value on the lien date.
+This analysis does not affect the factored base year value nor the status of any previously excluded new construction.

+For example, if a property owner installs a qualified active solar energy system, the system is excluded from assessment as new construction.
+49 If the taxpayer were to subsequently sell the property to another person or entity, the system would become assessable.
+Accordingly, the value of the active solar energy system that was excluded from the meaning of new construction upon completion should be included in an estimate of full cash value made for a decline-in-value review.

-NONEXCLUDED NEW CONSTRUCTION 16
+NONEXCLUDED NEW CONSTRUCTION

-- 17 When assessable new construction occurs on a property while the property is experiencing a 18 decline in value, the current full cash value of the newly constructed property must be 19 determined as of the date the new construction is completed, just as if the existing property were not under a decline-in-value assessment.
-The value of the newly constructed property must be 20 enrolled, and appropriate notices must be sent to the property owner to advise that the base 21 22 year value of the property has been changed.
-The value of the newly constructed property cannot 23 be "offset" by the current decline-in-value assessment of the original property.
-However, care - 24 must be taken to enroll the proper value for the entire property on the subsequent lien date.
+When assessable new construction occurs on a property while the property is experiencing a decline in value, the current full cash value of the newly constructed property must be determined as of the date the new construction is completed, just as if the existing property were not under a decline-in-value assessment.
+The value of the newly constructed property must be enrolled, and appropriate notices50 must be sent to advise the taxpayer of the new base year value established for the new construction.
+The value of the newly constructed property cannot be "offset" by the current decline-in-value assessment of the original property.
+However, care must be taken to enroll the proper value for the entire property on the subsequent lien date.

-- 26 A property is acquired in May 2008 with a market value of \$400,000.
-The enrolled taxable - 27 value for January 1, 2009 is \$408,000 (\$400,000 increased by the 2% CPI).
-New construction 28 takes place on the property and is completed in August 2009. - 29 In determining the market value of the new construction, comparable sales indicate the value - 30 of the property in August 2009 is \$380,000 prior to the new construction and \$410,000 after - 31 the new construction.
-The full cash value of the new construction is \$30,000 (\$410,000 - - 32 \$380,000), not \$2,000 (\$410,000 - \$408,000).
+A property is acquired in May 2008 with a market value of \$400,000.
+The enrolled taxable value for January 1, 2009 is \$408,000 (\$400,000 increased by the 2% CPI51).
+New construction takes place on the property and is completed in August 2009.

+In determining the market value of the new construction, comparable sales indicate the value of the property in August 2009 is \$380,000 prior to the new construction and \$410,000 after the new construction.
+The full cash value of the new construction is \$30,000 (\$410,000 - \$380,000), not \$2,000 (\$410,000 - \$408,000).

-&lt;sup>41 See Chapter 5 for a discussion of the various exclusions from new construction.
-Section 73.
+48 See Chapter 5 for a discussion of the various exclusions from new construction.

-&lt;sup>43 Supplemental Assessment Notice(s) or Notice of Assessed Value Change.
+50 Supplemental Assessment Notice(s) or Notice of Assessed Value Change; section 75.31.

-1 CHAPTER 4: CONSTRUCTION IN PROGRESS
+CHAPTER 4: CONSTRUCTION IN PROGRESS